futur3/prosody-docker/README.md

 For images please see here: [Prosody on Docker](https://registry.hub.docker.com/u/freeluna/prosody/).

-It works by coping in a recently built `deb` file and running the install on the system.
+It works by `apt-install`-ing the latest version of prosody from the ufficial apt repo.

 ## Running